 To cave: situated at 200m above sea level.
 To cave is linked to a deep network of grottoes.
 During the resistance period, the cave was used as a site of cadres and militants as well as a food warehouse.

 Lung Small Valley: this mall valley used to be a remote resistance base, hidden in an area where edible plants grew in abundance.
 Old trees of all kinds also grew on the slopes.
 Cadres and militants lived in underground shelters to ward off bombings.
-This was also the training base for resistance forces of Ba Ria and Saigon’s Youth League.
+This was also the training base for the resistance forces of Ba Ria and Saigon’s Youth League.

-Bat Cave: situated at a height of 50m, Bat cave was another base of leading and commanding agents of Ba Ria’s forces during both long resistance wars.
+Bat Cave: situated at a height of 50m, Bat Cave was another base of leading and commanding agents of Ba Ria’s forces during both long resistance wars.
 This cave has been opened to the general public.

 Museum systems

-Ho Chi Minh City ranks first in Vietnam in the number of museums, with diverse topics from history, culture, tradition, celebrities, art and medicine.
+Ho Chi Minh City ranks first in Vietnam in the number of museums, with diverse topics from history, culture, tradition, celebrities, art, and medicine.

 War Remnants Museum